 What Even Is an UPREIT?

 If you're familiar with what a Real Estate Investment Trust is, then you've seen the bare-bones structure of what an UPREIT can offer you.
 However, the "UP" in "UPREIT" is what makes it ideal for investors looking to escape their portfolio.
-Let's dive into how a Tulsa OK UPREIT works for you and your financial goals so that you can see what we mean.
+Let's dive into how a DFW UPREIT works for you and your financial goals so that you can see what we mean.

 - A Real Estate Investment Trust—or "REIT," for short—is the foundation of an UPREIT.